VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

-\textbf{Key Explosion:} \sys{} avoids using a static public key per client, for privacy reasons, to avoid linkability.
-A static public key would allow a single server (or a set of colluding servers) to link multiple sessions involving the same client.
-This linkage could take place at session initiation time, i.e., when a client requests a \wrapper{}, or at the time when a client issues a \vcr{}.
+For privacy reasons, the client cannot use a static public key.
+A static public key would allow a server (or a set thereof) to link together multiple sessions by the same client.
+This linkage could take place at session initiation time, i.e., when the client requests a \wrapper{}, or when the client issues a \vcr{}.
 Also, if a client's static public key is leaked, it becomes possible to track that client's sessions globally.
-However, requiring each client to have a distinct public/private key-pair per session can cause a ``key explosion'' in which the client has to securely store many private keys.
+However, requiring each client to have a distinct public/private key-pair per session can cause a ``key explosion'' in which the client has to manage the large quantity of public keys and more importantly, securely store many private keys.

-\textbf{Secure Key Management:} \vcr{} private keys for each session must be stored in a secure environment, access controlled by the client.
-Leakage of these private keys would result in easy impersonation of the client in terms of issuing \vcr{s}, and subsequent ability to: learn, modify, or delete, potentially sensitive session information.

-\textbf{Long-Term Storage:} A \vcr{} may be submitted long (possibly, years) after the corresponding session ends.
-This requires state information for a potentially numerous sessions (for each client) to be stored in a secure and highly available manner.
-Naturally, the amount of state per session must be minimal.

-\textbf{Multiple Devices:} Since \vcr{s} are triggered by human action, seamlessness and ease-of-use are important.
-In particular, it should be possible for a \vcr{} to originate from any of the client's devices, albeit, the trusted device (which stores private keys) is still needed to generate signed (verifiable) requests.

-\textbf{Broad Application Support:} Many smartphone applications involve communication with application-specific servers, which, similar to Web servers, collect consumer data.
-Such data should also be accessible and manageable using \sys{}.